How to Repair Silicone Mold: Easy Fixes for Tears and Holes

 Yes, many torn silicone molds can be repaired, especially when the damage is small and located in a low-stress area.

 Small side tears, minor edge splits, pinholes, and limited surface damage are often repairable.
 However, larger rips, repeated tears in the same area, or damage inside a critical detail cavity are much harder to fix successfully.
-If the mold is badly warped, sticky, brittle, or torn in multiple places, replacement is usually the better option.
+If the mould is badly warped, sticky, brittle, or torn in multiple places, replacement is usually the better option.

 In general, repair success depends more on the tear location, mold thickness, surface condition, and repair method than on any single factor alone.